-- The "Search Query List" option allows you to import a set of search queries, either by typing them one per line, or by copying/pasting them directly into the window.
-Here, each line will be treated as a separate search term.
-This feature allows you to use a large set of search terms without having to re-type them each time.
+- The "Search Query List" option allows you to import a set of search queries.
+You can do this in one of three ways: 1) Type each individual search query in the entry box and click "Add"; 2) Drag and drop the list of search queries into the viewer below the entry box; 3) Copy and paste the list of search queries into the viewer below the entry box.
+When dragging and dropping or pasting your list of queries, each line will be treated as a separate search query.
+This feature allows you to use a large set of search queries without having to retype them each time.
 Any search query accepted in the main interface can be used. - The "Context Search List" option allows you to define search queries that must match within a certain context window around the main search term(s).
 For example, to search for "student" or "students" appearing at least three words to the left or right of the word "university," add "university" to the "Search Query List", and then add "student" and "students" to the "Context Search List" list.
 Finally, set the "Context Search List" "Window Span" as "From 3L" and "To 3R". - The "SQL Search List" option allows you to adjust query conditions by applying conditions directly on tables in the database that stores the corpus through a series of 'join' operations.
 For example, the following entry in the list will join a custom "genres" table in the database (created through the Corpus Manager) with the main "corpus" table, applying a condition that the "genre" column entry for the file must be marked as "academic".
-The two tables are joined via the common "doc_id" column:
+The two tables are joined via the common "doc id" column: